 - Put the cashews in a bowl or jug and add enough water to cover them.
 Leave to soak overnight.
 Or soak for 30-60 minutes in boiling hot water.½ cup cashews

-- Drain the cashews and add all the ingredients to a blender, along with salt and black pepper to taste.½ cup cashews, ¼ cup water, 4 tbsp nutritional yeast, 1 tbsp lemon juice, 1 tsp Dijon mustard, 3 tbsp olive oil, 2 tsp capers, 1 clove garlic
+- Drain the cashews and add all the ingredients to a blender, along with salt and black pepper to taste.½ cup cashews, ¼ cup water, 4 tablespoon nutritional yeast, 1 tablespoon lemon juice, 1 teaspoon Dijon mustard, 3 tablespoon olive oil, 2 teaspoon capers, 1 clove garlic

 - Blend until completely smooth and season more to taste, if necessary.